-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2012, 2013 AND 2014 (In thousands, except share and per share data, or otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2012, 2013 AND 2014

 Recently issued accounting pronouncements not yet adopted

 In January, 2014, the FASB issued a pronouncement which provides guidance on the accounting for service concession arrangements.
 This ASU specifies that an operating entity should not account for a service concession arrangement, within the scope of this ASU, as a lease in accordance with Topic 840, Leases.
 Service concession arrangements may become more prevalent in the United States as public-sector entities seek alternative ways to provide public services on a more efficient and cost-effective basis.